Kite + Shopify: 8 Essential Checks Before You Launch

 Have you noted the correct way to cancel an order before it is shipped?

-If for any reason you need to cancel an order (e.g. in the case of an accidental duplication), or make a change to an order (e.g. to correct an error in the address), you must contact email@example.com as soon as possible.
+If for any reason you need to cancel an order (e.g. in the case of an accidental duplication), or make a change to an order (e.g. to correct an error in the address), you should contact email@example.com as soon as possible.

 In your email you should include as much of the following information as you can: